MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-analytics-test-summary.md

 ## Filter by branch

-You may want to view the test summary of a pipeline for a particular branch only.
-To create the report, carry out the following extra steps along with what is defined previously in this article.
+To view the test summary of a pipeline for a particular branch, use the following queries.
+To create the report, carry out the following extra steps along with what is specified later in this article.

-- Expand Branch into Branch.BranchName
+- Expand `Branch` into `Branch.BranchName`
-- Select Power BI Visualization Slicer and add the field Branch.BranchName to the slicer's Field
+- Select Power BI Visualization Slicer and add the field `Branch.BranchName` to the slicer's **Field**
-- Select the pipeline from the slicer for which you need to see the outcome summary
+- Select the branch name from the slicer for which you need to see the outcome summary.

 #### [Power BI query](#tab/powerbi/)